 When new pavement markings need to be installed, or existing pavement markings need to be removed or reapplied; this is done by the three signs and markings crews working together.
 Signs and marking personnel perform various functions during pavement marking operations; some are assigned to traffic control, others to removing existing markings if needed or cleaning the area to be marked, and others are applying the markings.
 Pavement marking usually occur during the warm months of the year.

 Traffic Engineering Sign Shop manufactures most of the street name and traffic control signs that are used by Traffic Engineering personnel.
 We maintain an inventory of different sizes and shapes of sign blanks (the metal portion of signs) and of different colors of sign graphic material.
 This allows our Signs and Markings Technician sign maker to quickly produce signs that have been requested by the field crews.

 Signs and Pavement Marking Personnel Installing New Pavement Markings

-Traffic Engineering Signs and Pavement Marking personnel installed new pavement markings at the intersection of Pine Grove Drive and Holly Tree Road August 1st to August 3rd 2017.
+Traffic Engineering Signs and Markings personnel installed new pavement markings at the intersection of Pine Grove Drive and Holly Tree Road August 1st to August 3rd 2017.
 The new pavement markings reflect an improved design for vehicles southbound on Pine Grove Drive.
 Previously, southbound vehicles that had stopped at the traffic signal would back up and inhibit right turning vehicles onto Holly Tree Road.
-The new design provides a dedicate right turn lane starting at Edinboro Lane for southbound vehicles that want to turn on to Holly Tree Road.
+The new design provides a dedicated right turn lane starting at Edinboro Lane for southbound vehicles that want to turn on to Holly Tree Road.
 Traffic Engineering is constantly looking for subtle (or not so subtle) changes in lane configurations that can eek out greater traffic flow without spending major tax dollars.